DreamMoonCai/KYukiHookAPI/docs-source/src/en/config/xposed-using.md

 > As an Xposed Module, `YukiHookAPI` provides an automatic builder.

-You need to integrate the latest version of the `com.highcapable.yukihookapi:ksp-xposed` dependency in your build script.
+You need to integrate the latest version of the `io.github.dreammooncai.yukihookapi:ksp-xposed` dependency in your build script.

 ## Custom Automatic Builder